 Barclays Bank PLC is a wholly-owned subsidiary of Barclays PLC.
 The consolidation of Barclays Bank PLC and its subsidiaries is referred to as the Barclays Bank Group.
 The consolidation of Barclays PLC and its subsidiaries is referred to as the Barclays Group or Barclays.
 Unless otherwise stated, the income statement analysis compares the six months ended 30 June 2022 to the corresponding six months of 2021 and the balance sheet analysis is as at 30 June 2022 with comparatives relating to 31 December 2021.
 The historical financial information used for the purposes of such analysis has been restated.
 Please refer to Note 1 to the condensed consolidated interim financial statements contained herein for further information.
-The abbreviations '£m' and '£bn' represent millions and thousands of millions of Pounds Sterling respectively; the abbreviations '\$m' and '\$bn' represent millions and thousands of millions of Euros respectively.
+The abbreviations '£m' and '£bn' represent millions and thousands of millions of Pounds Sterling respectively; the abbreviations '\$m' at thousands of millions of US Dollars respectively; and the abbreviations '£m' and '£bn' represent millions and thousands of millions of Euros respectively.